the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 You will be trained to dare thinking the unthinkable and achieve the unachievableand.
 Programmed deficiency will be reprogrammed, how fast depends solely on you.
 Put simply, you will be all that you can be."<br>
 So far so good.

-My first close encounter with Charlie was at the goatlab.
-We were tested with Zener cards in groups of two and fooled around, joking about the absurdity of competing for the title of the #1 third eye spy.
+My first close encounter with Charlie was at the goatlab, when we got tested on our range of ESP in groups of two.
+We fooled around, joking about the absurdity of competing for the title of the #1 third eye spy.
 I could immediately feel a deep connection between us and knew she did too.

-And we demonstrated it as the success rate of guessing the symbols transmitted between our minds was between 90% and 100%.
-Tested individually we were both just average.
+It was even approved scientifically as the success rate of guessing symbols, transmitted between our minds, was between 90% and 100%.
+An individual follow-up check with Zener cards indicated we were both just average.
+We belonged together.<br>
-Happy times ended,
-the end of informal carefree experiments and worse, the physical seperation from Charlie. orders from the very top,
-Subsequently I was deployed to a think-tank called International Science Applications Corporation (ISAC). time for me to go underground.
-And there's my dreams got buried.
+Orders from the very top ended carefree times of informal experiments and worst of all, it meant the physical seperation from Charlie.
+Subsequently I was deployed to a think-tank called International Science Applications Corporation (ISAC) with the opportunity to show my prowess by sensing underground, and there, my dreams got buried.

-To aid my telesthesia they let me listen to the signals captured from the underground, and I should describe what I sense.
-The noise was unbearable, rythmic demonic the breaking of icecrystals It was insanely sublime machine, an otherworldly structure of partly made of gold and copper  and definitely not something accomplished by humans.
- All of a sudden I was inside,
+They requested me to jot down what I sense and thought it would be a good idea if I'd listen to the captured signals from subsoil to trigger my telesthesia.
+The noise was unbearable, an eerie high pitch sound of breaking crystal accompanied by a gloomy stomping rythm, but it worked.

+At first I just could see a huge black box before a mysterious force pulled me inside, passing numerous layers of shielding an otherworldly structure appearded in my mind. it was made out of gold and other precious metals tubes and coils tentacles of silver an insanely sublime machine, definitely not something which could be engineered by humans

+I was so cold, was it from the creep or the actual conditions down there?
- and I could perceive some of the components in detail.
+I could perceive some of the components in detail, elegant artifacts. seduced by its beauty I nearly forgot to look for its core a rectangle

-The noise turned into
+then the rythm formed into a sequence of words
-The demon knows the precise location and momentum of every atom in the entire universe.
+"The demon knows the precise location and momentum of every atom in the entire universe." over and over again the sentence hammering in my head I couldn't bear the situation any longer, this was satans deed,  and ripped the headphones off my head.
-I couldn't go on any longer, and trashed the headphones off my head.
-I saw the sketch of what I've drawn now in front of me.
-I felt sick.
+Opening my eyes, I saw the sketch of what I've drawn now in front of me.
+I felt sick and started vomitting.
+I've just summoned the demon.
 "Thanks Dyson, we now have what we are searching for, you can go for now."